Aarav-sngh25/rock-paper-scissors/README.md

 ## How to Run

-1. Download or clone this repository.
+1. Clone or download this repository.
 2. Open `index.html` in a web browser.
 3. Start playing.

 ## Purpose

 This project was created to practice JavaScript fundamentals, including:

 - Functions
 - DOM manipulation
 - Event handling
 - User input handling
 - setInterval for repeated actions
-- Managing program state
+- Program state management
-- Storing data with localStorage
+- Data storage using localStorage